Tour Tech: why are pro riders using SRAM 12-speed set-ups that are unavailable to the public? - Cycling Weekly

 The reason, it seems, is drivetrain friction.
 There’s been plenty of testing done on the subject.
 Results show smaller chainrings paired with smaller sprockets produce more drag than a larger combination achieving the same gear ratio.

-48x10t and 53x11t produce an equivalent gear inch but the latter, when ridden at the same speed, requires less watts to sustain it.
+48x10t and 53x11t produce an equivalent gear inch but the latter, when ridden at the same speed, requires fewer watts to sustain it.
 In short, it’s another marginal gain.

 However for those of us not paid to race a bike, there’s little need to tamper with SRAM’s AXS groupsets.
 In fact, the science behind its 12-speed offerings makes a lot of sense for mere mortals.